Reopening the Economy

 Licensing & Permitting

-- Customers with questions about how their gas and electric service or their utility bills may be impacted by COVID-19 can find information and FAQs on the websites of their utility providers.
+The Governor signed an executive order prohibiting utility companies from terminating customer service effective until July 1.
+Customers with questions about how their gas and electric service or their utility bills may be impacted by COVID-19 can find information and FAQs on the websites of their utility providers:

 Offers, Donations & Volunteer Resources

-Vendors wishing to contract with the State of Maryland to lease, manufacture or supply goods or services, please contact email@example.com.
+Vendors wishing to contract with the State of Maryland to lease, manufacture or supply goods or services should stay tuned for postings on eMMA (electronic Maryland Marketplace Advantage).
+If you have not already done so, please register your business on the website.

 - Donations are also being accepted at four drop off locations in Maryland.
 Accepted items include specialized medical equipment and some cleaning supplies.
 Find more information here.